You Can Never Go Home Again

 “I secured the body,” Dan said, “and I left the house to discuss the matter further with the wife.

-“She informed me that her husband was violently abusive, which I already knew, and that he had been throughout the course of their long marriage.
+“She informed me that her husband was violently abusive, which I already knew from previous calls, and that he had been throughout the course of their long marriage.
 She said that she decided that she wasn’t going to put up with the abuse anymore, and she said that she decided to end it.”

 “The wife stood without further incident, and we handcuffed her.
 We then placed her in a jail cell, and we went back to the scene of the crime to examine the evidence for the case.
 With all of the preliminary evidence, some might consider collecting further evidence unnecessary in such a case.
 The wife signed a full confession after all.
 She provided a minute-by-minute recounting of all that had taken place that day, and she provided us a full backdrop for her motivation for doing what she did.
 The wife was very forthcoming, in other words, saying that she’d rather spend the rest of her life in jail than put up with another day enduring her husband’s abusive ways.
 Even though the evidence we had, prior to returning to the scene, was largely preliminary, I considered it my duty as a lawman to go back to the scene, no matter how open and shut I thought it was, to do my due diligence on the matter and collect every piece of evidence available.